-Best wired headphones 2022: Welcome to What Hi-Fi?'s buyer's guide to the best wired headphones you can buy.
+Best wired headphones 2022: Welcome to What Hi-Fi?'s buyer's guide to the best wired headphones you can buy in 2022.

 Given everyone’s apparent obsession with wireless headphones, you’d be forgiven for thinking the days of wired headphones were numbered.
 Not so.
 The best wired headphones forgo Bluetooth and focus on providing the ultimate sonic experience.
 And since they don't need charging, they're all the more convenient.

 Below you'll find our definitive list of the very best wired headphones you can buy, including in-ear buds, plush over-ears and compact on-ears.
 Which type should you invest in?
 Here's a few handy pointers...

 Why you can trust What Hi-Fi?
 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.